-In light of the uncertain and rapidly evolving situation relating to the spread of COVID-19, we have taken precautionary measures intended to reduce the risk of the virus spreading to our employees, our customers and the communities in which we operate, and we may take further actions as required by government entities or that we determine are in the best interests of our employees, customers, partners and third-party service providers.
-In particular, governmental authorities have instituted shelter-in-place policies or other restrictions in many jurisdictions in which we operate, including in the San Francisco Bay Area where our headquarters are located, which policies require most of our employees to work remotely.
-Even once shelter-in-place policies or other governmental restrictions are lifted, we expect to take a measured and careful approach to have employees returning to offices and travel for business.
+In light of the uncertain and rapidly evolving situation relating to the spread of COVID-19, we have taken precautionary measures in accordance with local guidelines intended to reduce the risk of the virus spreading to our employees, our customers and the communities in which we operate, and we may take further actions as required by government entities or that we determine are in the best interests of our employees, customers, partners and third-party service providers.
+In 2020, governmental authorities instituted shelter-in-place policies and other restrictions in many jurisdictions in which we operate, including in the San Francisco Bay Area where our headquarters are located, which policies require most of our employees to work remotely.
+Even as efforts to contain the pandemic have made progress and many of these restrictions have since been lifted or relaxed, we have taken a measured and careful approach to having employees return to offices and travel for business.
 These precautionary measures and policies could negatively impact product innovation and development and employee and organizational productivity, training and collaboration or otherwise disrupt our business operations.
 The extent and duration of working remotely may expose us to increased risks of security breaches or incidents.
 We may need to enhance the security of our products and services, our data and our internal IT infrastructure, which may require additional resources and may not be successful.